FAQs

 • Theatres and endoscopy procedure rooms which will double in number

-• A dedicated cardiology inpatient unit (IPU), corornary care unit and catheterisation lab
+• A dedicated cardiology inpatient unit (IPU) and catheterisation lab

 • A new vascular surgery service and expanded orthopaedic, general surgery and urology services